Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * Compliance.
 List any security standards or sub-sections the project is already documented as meeting (PCI-DSS, COBIT, ISO, GDPR, etc.).
+* The Thanos project follows established CNCF and OSS best practices for code development and delivery.
+Thanos passes OpenSSF Best Practices.

 ## Secure development practices